A Global-Local Partnership

 Through connection and empathy, our Friendship Bench DC Grandparents will guide you through a series of steps known as “problem-solving therapy.”
 These steps are designed to help you identify, define, and create achievable solutions to your problems, as well as help you feel more confident as a decision-maker who is equipped to handle future issues as they arise.

-Problem-solving therapy (sometimes referred to as “structured problem-solving”) is a brief, evidence-based, cognitive–behavioral intervention used to help people cope with stressful life experiences, increase resilience, and improve people’s functioning in various areas of their lives, be it personal, professional, social, or self-directed development.
+Problem-solving therapy (sometimes referred to as “structured problem-solving”) is an evidence-based cognitive-behavioral intervention used to help people cope with stressful life experiences, increase resilience, and improve people’s functioning in various areas of their lives, be it personal, professional, or social.

 Meet the Grandparents